Dublin community ‘in shock’ after three men injured in suspected knife attack

 Irish police said they were responding to a “serious incident” after approximately 3pm on Sunday.

-Three people were injured in the suspected attacks across several streets in the Arbour Hill area of Stoneybatter in the capital.
+Three people were injured in what was described as an “awful random attack” across several streets in the Arbour Hill area of Stoneybatter in the capital.

 There was a large Garda presence in the area and other emergency services attended.